Whether or not you need to be on cholesterol-lowering medication is no longer tied solely to your cholesterol numbers.

 But these atypical symptoms of heart disease steadily worsened.
 Still, it wasn't until Gross visited a Sports Medicine provider for shoulder pain in September that she broached the subject — and even then, it was practically as an aside.

 “He immediately said he'd work with my primary care doctor to set up a stress test,” Gross says.
 That led to her being referred to David Lemon, M.D., a Cardiologist with The Iowa Clinic.
 “The next thing I knew, I was having an angiogram, which was performed by Dr. Khan.
 That ultimately led to my having open heart surgery.”

 “I'm great now.
 I'm up to running 1.5 miles without walking on the treadmill,” Gross says.

 “If the way you feel is out of the norm, perhaps you're really tired and not able to perform as well, I'd really suggest that you get it checked out.
 I'm thankful that I had the pain that caused me to go to the doctor.
 If I would have had a heart attack, it probably would have been fatal,” she says.

-Instead, she says her current primary care doctor, Kevin Cunningham, M.D., an Internist at The Iowa Clinic, believes she's “good to go for about another 40 years.”
+Instead, she says her current primary care doctor, Kevin Cunningham, M.D., Chief Medical Officer and an Internist at The Iowa Clinic, believes she's “good to go for about another 40 years.”